ThePJB/reduxlandkings/README.md

  - guy who splits in two on death
  - guy who pieces of him fly off and spawn smaller guys
  - dudes who only run at you when you look at them
+ - dudes who run away when you look at them, backstabbers. shotty

 ## Walkers
  - 3x3